Ficool

 And his current body, though weak and small, was clearly that of a three or four-year-old child!

-The wolf Jing Yang controlled walked over, turning its head to look at his new, pale face.
+The wolf Arthur controlled walked over, turning its head to look at his new, pale face.
 The little guy, just learning to walk, was shorter than the adult wolf.
 It then looked at the swaddle the dead woman wouldn't let go of...
 Who was the original baby in this swaddle, and where had it crawled to?

 The howls of wolves echoed from all directions.